Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 ### Creating Error Messages

-We can actually pass in our own error message when we raise an exception!
-If we pass in an error message, the exception will use that string as its error description when needed.
+We can pass in our own error message when we raise an exception!
+If we pass in an error message, that message will be available to any exception handling code, which can provide additional details about the error.

 ```python
 raise ZeroDivisionError('Tried to divide by zero flowers.')